 Only public and/or publicly funded charter schools may apply to become a STW.

 STW schools serve young adolescents 10-15 years old in schools that meet the STW criteria.
 Each state makes the determination as to which schools in the state will be eligible.

 Schools that actively recruit students and/or limit student eligibility to attend are not eligible to apply as a STW.

 States cannot charge schools a fee to apply to become a STW.

 Part of the benefit of the unique Schools To Watch designation is the opportunity to connect with other first-rate middle schools principals and leaders in Michigan — and nationwide.
 A variety of statewide and countrywide meetings and conferences are planned each year.
-Leaders should plan on events like:
+Leaders should plan on:

-Annual Schools To Watch Conference in Washington D.C. (celebrating newly-designated schools as well as those redesignated)
+- Submitting a proposal to the annual Schools To Watch Conference in Washington D.C. (celebrating newly-designated schools as well as those re-designated)

 Designated schools are encouraged to mentor and share their success with neighboring schools and to help identify and cultivate new applicants for the Schools To Watch program.